 About

-Welcome!
-I am a PhD Candidate in political science and international affairs at the University of California San Diego.
-My research lies at the interesection of comparative politics, international relations, and political economy.
-My substantive work explores the political geography of civil war and state building in Africa.
-My dissertation project uses geospatial data and methods to map and explain the spatial extent of governmental control in African states.
-I am particularly interested in the variation in govermental control throughout the continent, both within states and between them.
-I am also interested in the effects of governmental control, or the lack thereof: How do patterns of welfare, security, and market activity differ in areas controlled by the center compared to areas in which the goverment either lacks a monopoly on violence, or exercises little authority?
+My research interests lie at the interesection of comparative politics, international relations, and the political economy of development.
+My substantive work explores the political geography of state building and civil war in Africa.
+My dissertation project uses geospatial data and methods to map and explain the spatial extent of state control in contemporary African states.
+I am particularly interested in the variation in control throughout the continent, both within states and between them.
+I am also interested in the effects of state control, or the lack thereof: How do patterns of welfare, security, and market activity differ in areas controlled by the center compared to areas in which the goverment either lacks a monopoly on violence, or exercises little authority?
 Methodologically, I gravitate towards geospatial methods, large n sample surveys, and experimental designs.